 Damaged and/or lost items will be charged at replacement value.
-Cardholders with lost/damaged items on their cards for more than one month may have borrowing privileges suspended until the item is either returned or its replacement value paid.
+Cardholders with lost/damaged items on their cards whose total value exceeds \$25.00 may have borrowing privileges suspended until the item is either returned or its replacement value paid.
+They will also lose access to digital services.